junyuchen245/SPECT-CT-Seg-RFCM/README.md

 ## Sample Results:
 ![](https://github.com/junyuchen245/SPECT-CT-Seg-RFCM/blob/master/sample_img/seg_results.png)

-Figure 6: Red contours in the images represent segmented bone regions and green contours indicate lesion regions.
+Red contours in the images represent segmented bone regions and green contours indicate lesion regions.
 The segmentation result in image (a) was obtained with β = 0.0005 and γ = 0.
 The segmentation results in images (b), (c), and (d) were obtained with β = 0.0005 and γ = 0.005, 0.01, and 0.05, respectively.